×

 What are the pros and cons of living in Romania?

 "Expats and digital nomads often appreciate the affordability of living in Romania, as well as the country's rich cultural heritage and stunning natural landscapes.
 They also enjoy the friendly locals and the vibrant nightlife in the cities.
 On the other hand, some expats and digital nomads may find the bureaucracy and paperwork involved in settling in Romania to be a bit overwhelming.
-Additionally, the language barrier can be a challenge for those who don't speak Romanian," said one digital nomad in Romania.
+Additionally, the language barrier can be a challenge for those who don't speak Romanian," remarked one member in Romania.

 About the Author